2016 All-Ireland Senior Football Championship final

-The 2016 All-Ireland Senior Football Championship final, the 129th event of its kind and the culmination of the 2016 All-Ireland Senior Football Championship, was a Gaelic football match played at Croke Park in Dublin on 18 September 2016 and was replayed on 1 October 2016.
+The 2016 All-Ireland Senior Football Championship final was a Gaelic football match played at Croke Park in Dublin on 18 September 2016 (and replayed on 1 October 2016) between Dublin and Mayo, the culmination of the 2016 All-Ireland Senior Football Championship.
+It was the 129th final of that sport's primary competition, the All-Ireland Senior Football Championship.

-Defending champions Dublin and qualifiers Mayo competed for the Sam Maguire Cup, in a repeat of the 2013 final.
+Reigning title holder Dublin and qualifier winner Mayo competed for the Sam Maguire Cup, in a repeat of the 2013 final.
 Mayo qualified despite defeat in its provincial championship, under the system of second chances introduced in 2001.
 The first match ended in a draw, Mayo 0–15 Dublin 2–9.
 The replay finished Dublin 1–15 Mayo 1–14, meaning Dublin retained the Sam Maguire Cup for the first time since 1977.
-This was the eighth final that Mayo have lost since their last success in 1951.
+This was the eighth All-Ireland decider that Mayo had lost since their previous success in 1951.

 The game was televised nationally by RTÉ2 as part of The Sunday Game live programme, presented by Michael Lyster from Croke Park, with studio analysis from Joe Brolly, Pat Spillane, and Colm O'Rourke.